ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-submitting-changes.rst

        git push --set-upstream origin my_well_named_branch

 #.
 Open your clone's repository on the GitHub web page and `Create a pull request on GitHub <https://help.github.com/articles/about-pull-requests/>`__.
 You'll be making a pull request from your fork/branch on GitHub to the    ardupilot_wiki/master repository.
-If using the GitHub for Windows client, one convenient way to navigate to the repository/branch is to click one one of your commits and click the "github" (view this commit on github.com) button:
+If using the GitHub for Windows client, one convenient way to navigate to the repository/branch is to click one of your commits and click the "github" (view this commit on github.com) button:

    .. image:: ../../../images/PullRequest_OpenWikiCloneOnGitHubWebPage.png
        :target: ../_images/PullRequest_OpenWikiCloneOnGitHubWebPage.png